- Related Links

 Counseling is a means of facilitating personal growth and development through a cooperative effort between a student and a clinician.
 Counseling helps individuals cope more effectively with phase of life transitions, inner conflict, and negative thoughts, feelings and behaviors.
 Counseling can provide encouragement and comfort to those who are struggling with mental health issues and guidance to those whose behaviors are self-defeating.

 Intervention or direct care includes individual, couples, and group counseling.
-These services are available 8:00am-5:00pm Monday through Friday.
-Our counselors specialize in a variety of disorders and utilize different treatment modalities to assist students struggling with, but not exclusive to, stress, anxiety, depression, eating disorders, grief, trauma, identity and cultural struggles.
+These services are available 8 am–5 pm Monday through Friday.
+Our counselors specialize in a variety of disorders and utilize different treatment modalities to assist students struggling with, but not exclusive to, stress, anxiety, depression, disordered eating, grief, trauma, identity and cultural struggles.

 Crisis Intervention is available 24 hours a day, 7 days per week.
 Same day, walk-in appointments are available each day and determined by need.
 After hours, we have a clinician on call to provide suicide and risk assessments and determine safety plans for students.

 Prevention includes ways to increase mental health awareness and opportunities to engage in healthy coping skills strategies.
 As we provide more preventative programs to students, we hope to promote good mental health practices, decrease crises, and engage students who might be reluctant to seek counseling.
-This includes mental health workshops on a variety of topics including boundaries, healthy relationships, Enneagram, communication skills, the impact of racial injustice in individuals and culture, the mind and body connection and self-care practices.
+This includes mental health workshops on a variety of topics including transition and anxiety, mental wellness practices, stress and time management, healthy relationships and boundaries, and communication.
 Prevention care also includes opportunities to learn and engage in distress techniques that include body movement, mindfulness and breathing techniques.
-The therapy dogs, Judd and Zuko, will be on campus twice per month on Tuesdays from 2:30pm-4:30pm, and therapy dog Liesel will be visiting campus periodically on Saturdays.
-We have a Grounding Room located in the Counseling Center that students can use to decrease their stress, anxiety and trauma triggers.

 We are located in Boren 250 (Campus Ministries and Counseling Center office) on the 2nd floor of the Student Center, right above Chick-fil-A.

-Prior to your first appointment, you will be asked to complete an information packet.
+Prior to first appointment, you will be asked to setup up a client portal to complete some initial documents.
 This will allow your counselor to gain a more holistic view of your life.
-You will also be asked to sign a consent for treatment form and to complete a few short assessments.
+You will also be asked to sign a consent for treatment form.
 The counseling center is in demand; therefore, it is important that you honor your mental health and your counselor’s time by keeping your appointment.
 In the event that you need to cancel your appointment, please provide 24 hours of advance notice to allow us to schedule another student for that appointment time.

 If you are a feeling sick and unable to physically attend, we encourage you to utilize our teletherapy option in order to keep your appointment.
 Please email your therapist directly if you need to switch from an in-office session to a virtual appointment so they may send you a link.
 If you need to CANCEL your appointment due illness, please email the counseling center at email@example.com instead of your counselor.

 Yes!
-We offer walk-in hours daily that are given on a first come-first serve basis, based on need.
-These are generally in the afternoon, although the hour shifts a bit day to day.
-Please contact us via phone or email for the walk-in hour times for the week.
+We offer walk-in hours Monday–Friday at 3 pm that are given on a first come-first serve basis, based on need.
+Please contact us via phone or email if you need the walk-in hour.

-Immediately walk over to the counseling center (if it is between the hours of 8:00am and 5:00pm Monday-Friday), contact your PA/hall director, campus police (765-998-5555) or call 911.
-Your hall director can get ahold of the counselor on call at any time.
+Immediately walk over to the Counseling Center (if it is between the hours of 8 am and 5 pm Monday–Friday), contact your PA/Hall Director, campus police (765-998-5555) or call 988.
+Your Hall Director can get ahold of the counselor on call at any time.
+The Suicide Hotline number is 988 or 1-800-273-8255.

 No, counseling is free at this time.